 If you operate a spay/neuter program, you may have heard that you can estimate the cats in an area by taking the human population and dividing it by some number.
 That's a great way to make a ballpark guess at how many animals your program might serve when you are applying for your first grants, but this ratio method is not meant for monitoring changes in cat populations over time.
 If you reduce the cat population in your target area by 25%, that doesn't automatically reduce the human population, and vice versa.

-Unless you are working in a small area like a neighborhood or RV park where you can conduct a true census (identify every single cat), it is not possible to count all the cats in a large area.
+Unless you are working in a small, fairly contained area like an RV park where you can conduct a true census (identify every single cat), it is not possible to count all the cats in a large area.
 Cats aren't trees: they move and hide, and won't line up and sit still to be counted.
 So, how can we track the number of free-roaming cats in an area if a true census isn't possible?

 Thankfully, there is no need for us to reinvent the wheel.
 Assessing an animal group's size is one of the fundamental tools of a wildlife population ecologist's toolkit.